helidon-io/helidon/docs/guides/jlink.md

 If you are building with Java 24 or earlier a Class Data Sharing (CDS) archive is also included in your custom image by default.
 The CDS archive improves your application’s startup performance and in-memory footprint.
-You can learn more about Class Data Sharing in the [JDK documentation][jdk-documentatio].
+You can learn more about Class Data Sharing in the [JDK documentation][jdk-documentation].

 If you are building with Java 26 or later an AOT Cache is created instead of a CDS archive.
 The AOT Cache is more advanced than the CDS archive and over time